mit-orcd/orcd-docs-edit/docs/recipes/h100_getting_started.md

 ### Running a simple batch script using an installed miniconda environment

-To run a batch script on one of the H100 nodes in partition sched_oliva first type the following into a slurm script file called, for example, `test_script.slurm`.
-Change the RUNDIR setting to assign the path to a directory where you have already installed a conda environment in a sub-directory called `minic`.
+To run a batch script on one of the H100 nodes in partition sched_oliva first paste the content in the box below into a slurm script file called, for example, `test_script.slurm` ( change the RUNDIR setting to assign the path to a directory where you have already installed a conda environment in a sub-directory called `minic` ).

 ```
 #!/bin/bash